Inclusion at Summer Camp

 We recognize that outdoor spaces, including camps, are not always safe and welcoming places to Black, Indigenous and other People of Color (BIPOC).
 You can read more about that history here.
 We believe and know that Black Lives Matter, and we work to create outdoor spaces where BIPOC communities feel safe and affirmed.
 Here are some ways we’re working towards racial diversity, inclusion, and equity:

-- Staff attend diversity, equity, and inclusion trainings that address race and ethnicity during our 2-week staff training.
+- Staff attend diversity, equity, and inclusion trainings that address race and ethnicity and are expected to create a safe and welcoming environment for all participants, particularly BIPOC participants.

 - We aim to hire a diverse staff, both locally and internationally.
 We also know we have space to grow in this area and are working with a Diversity, Equity and Inclusion Consultant to make improvements to our hiring, outreach, and retention process.